 Hi Sylvia,

-Here’s your solution: host a gathering or party for your friends that were not invited to the wedding when you return, not before.
+Here’s your solution: host a gathering or party for your friends who were not invited to the wedding when you return, not before.
 This can be called a reception or celebration, but not a shower.
 At a reception held after the wedding, guests are not obligated to give a wedding gift, although they may if they wish.

-If you have questions or comments about this post, or about gift giving, bridal shower, baby shower, or wedding etiquette, please comment below or email AskCheryl@RegistryFinder.com.
+If you have questions or comments about this article, gift giving, bridal showers, baby showers, or wedding etiquette, please comment below or email AskCheryl@RegistryFinder.com.

 Questions in this column are received from readers.
-They may be edited for spelling, length and grammar, or to remove sensitive information.
+They may be edited for spelling, length, and grammar or to remove sensitive information.
 However, we are careful not to alter the intent or content of the question.

 MAUREEN WATTS